 CRISPR/Cas9 system can be employed to create exceptionally customizable genetic adjustments such as chromosomal alterations.
 It represents an expeditious and comprehensible model for the initiation and progression of various tumors, as well as for drug sensitivity and resistance predictions in cancer.

-Another approach is the use of CRISPR/Cas9 system in immunotherapy for immune cells reprogramming outside of a human body.
+Another approach is the use of the CRISPR/Cas9 system in immunotherapy for immune cells reprogramming outside of the human body.
 Likewise, the system can be used to knock out certain genes in order to increase LDL receptor levels and decrease cholesterol levels, showing a therapeutic potential for preventing cardiovascular diseases.

-In infectious disease realm, CRISPR/Cas9 can be employed to selectively exhaust certain bacterial community of an exceptionally harmful species (which will be more prominent as we continue to describe human microbiome).
+In the infectious disease realm, CRISPR/Cas9 can be employed to selectively exhaust certain bacterial communities of an exceptionally harmful species (which will be more prominent as we continue to describe the human microbiome).
 It also shows promise in the treatment of latent and persistent viral infections.

-Such efficiency of genome editing and ease of use have resulted in the development of CRISPR knockout libraries that cover whole genome and hold the potential to knock out every gene in the genome (with already conducted proof-of-principle experiments on both human and mouse cells).
+Such efficiency of genome editing and ease of use has resulted in the development of CRISPR knockout libraries that cover the whole genome and hold the potential to knock out every gene in the genome (with already conducted proof-of-principle experiments on both human and mouse cells).